-When traveling to Port Douglas, you should include in your visit the Four Mile Beach.
+When traveling to Port Douglas, you should include in your visit Four Mile Beach.
 After sunbathing, wander the streets of and visit heritage sites of Port Douglas: Port Douglas Wharf, Port Douglas Court House Museum, and St Mary’s by the Sea.

 If you can, plan your visit to include the Port Douglas carnival in May, when the city streets fill up with color, attracting more than 10,000 people.
 If you visit the city in October, make sure to book tickets and a hotel in Port Douglas aligning them with the Porttoberfest folk festival, or Great Barrier Reef Marathon Festival.

 Tennant Creek, North

 Tennant Creek in the North of Australia is a true must-visit for those willing to travel to experience traditional Australia – over half of the population of the town is of indigenous peoples.
-The Waramungu people have lived in the region for thousands of years, and only in the middle of the 19th century, did the first European explorer discovers the land.
+The Waramungu people have lived in the region for thousands of years, and only in the middle of the 19th century, did the first European explorer discover the land.

 In the following decades, an Overland Telegraph that linked Melbourne to London was constructed, and you can still visit the buildings of the Telegraph Station today.

 The city developed fast upon the discovery of gold; you can still see the old bakery house from 1937, and even today, from the funds of the owner of Rising Sun Mine, the richest gold mine in the district, every child and visitor of the city is given a Christmas gift at the Tennant Creek Christmas tree event a must-visit, in case you are planning your Australia staycation in December and Christmas holidays.

-When visiting the town, you can also dive into a more adventurous pastime, go-karting, or learn about Aboriginal life, history, and culture in Nyinkka Nyunyu Arts and Cultural Centre.
+When visiting the town, you can also dive into a more adventurous pastime, go-karting, or learn about Aboriginal life, history, and culture at Nyinkka Nyunyu Arts and Cultural Centre.